 Jimmy Lake was named defensive backs coach on Dec.
-30, 2013.
-It will mark his second stint with the Huskies as he held the same position at Washington in 2004.
+30, 2013, and returns for his second season in that role in 2015.
+It marks his second stint with the Huskies as he held the same position at Washington in 2004.

-Lake joins Petersen’s staff from Boise State where he was in charge of the secondary and was the defensive pass game coordinator in 2012 and 2013.
+Lake joined Petersen’s staff from Boise State where he was in charge of the secondary and was the defensive pass game coordinator in 2012 and 2013.

 In 2013, the Broncos ranked second in the Mountain West in points allowed (24.8) and interceptions (16), third in total defense (413.4) and pass efficiency defense (129.7) and fourth in sacks (30).
 They also tied for the conference low allowing just 17 touchdown passes.

 Lake mentored sophomore cornerback Donte Deayon, who earned 2013 second-team All-Conference honors after finishing second in the league with six interceptions and fourth with 15 passes defended.

 In his debut season with the Broncos in 2012, Lake led a secondary that was fifth nationally in both pass defense (169.5) and pass efficiency defense (101.4).
 The team also ranked eighth nationally in scoring defense (15.8) and 12th nationally in total defense (315.6).
 The Broncos also picked off 18 passes to tie for the 12th-most nationally.

 Three of his four starting defensive backs earned All-Mountain West honors following the season, including first-team selection Jamar Taylor at cornerback.
 Cornerback Jerrell Gavins was named second-team all-league, and safety Jeremy Ioane was honorable mention.

 Taylor went on to become the second-highest drafted cornerback in school history, taken in the second round of the 2013 NFL Draft - No. 54 overall - by the Miami Dolphins.